-In order to request CPT authorization for the current term, you may submit the entire application to your dedicated IS Advisor as soon as you get the offer letter, the most recent I-94 entry record, have received a 100% score on the CPT Quiz in Canvas, and have completed the CPT Request Form with your academic department or dean.
-For future semesters (e.g. in February you are offered an internship for summer), please email your dedicated IS Advisor to determine the date OGS will begin processing applications for the next semester.
+In order to request CPT authorization for the current term, you may submit the entire application to email@example.com as soon as you get the offer letter, the most recent I-94 entry record, have received a 100% score on the CPT Quiz in Canvas, and have completed the CPT Request Form with your academic department or dean.
+For future semesters (e.g. in February you are offered an internship for summer), please check the main CPT web page to confirm the date OGS will begin processing applications for the next semester.

 Note: It is impossible to request a start date in the past!

-CPT Applications must be submitted by email to your dedicated IS Advisor as PDF attachments.
+CPT Applications must be submitted by email to email@example.com as PDF attachments.

 No, students must submit separate CPT applications for reach semester or summer.
 Each CPT experience must demonstrate new skills and responsibilities the student will gain from the new position.

 The CPT authorization is on page 2 of the new Form I-20.
-You may begin working after you pick up the new I-20 and have reached the authorized CPT start date.
-You may not begin your CPT experience if that start date of the CPT has not yet been reached, even if you already have the I-20 with CPT authorization.
+You may begin working after OGS emails you the new I-20 and you have reached the authorized CPT start date.
+You may not begin your CPT experience if the authorized CPT has not yet been reached, even if you already have the I-20 with CPT authorization.